PENNSYLVANIA ONE CALL SYSTEM, INC.

 Sec.
 3. A General member shall be any facility owner which is a political subdivision with a population less than two thousand or a municipal authority serving less than five thousand persons.
 General members shall not pay the municipal activity fee, but shall pay for requested additional services.

 Sec.
-4. An Associate member shall be any contractor, contractor association, insurance company, or other entity other than a facility owner (as defined in the Act) requesting membership and approved by the Board of Directors as signified by a majority vote at a membership meeting or as directed by the Act.
-Associate members shall pay dues, but shall not be entitled to vote.
+4. An Associate member shall be any excavator, excavator association, insurance company, or other entity other than a facility owner (as defined in the Act) requesting membership.
+Associate members shall pay fees, but shall not be entitled to vote.

 Sec.
 5. A member may terminate its membership by providing written notice to the Board of Directors 120 days in advance of such severance; however, such termination shall not relieve the member of its responsibility, financial or otherwise, for the period for which it was a member or as a result of events occurring during such period.